Skip to content

 Value-based equations

-The mp-units library is based on C++20, significantly improving user experience.
-One of such improvements is the usage of value-based equations.
+The library relies on C++20 features that improve user experience.
+One such improvement is value-based equations.

-As we have learned above, the entities are being used as values in the code, and they compose.
-Moreover, derived entities can be defined in the library using such value-based equations.
-This is a huge improvement compared to what we can find in other physical units libraries or what we have to deal with when we want to write some equations for std::ratio.
+Entities act as values and compose.
+Derived entities are defined using these value-based equations.
+This is a huge improvement compared to what we can find in other physical units libraries or what we have to deal with when we want to write some equations based on std::ratio.

 For example, below are a few definitions of the SI derived units showing the power of C++20 extensions to Non-Type Template Parameters, which allow us to directly pass a result of the value-based unit equation to a class template definition: